drufball/yosai/_drafts/intrigue.md

 Even without using his power, the shapeling was able to react in real-time, adjusting his blows mid swing as he responded to the weight of impact.
 When he landed a solid hit, he pounced immediately, lashing out with several more against the vulnerable foe.

-But it didn't take long for the spiders to adjust their strategy.
-Realizing they couldn't rely solely on sneak attacks, they started attacking all at once.
+But soon the spiders adjusted their strategy.
+They started attacking all at once.
 They would snap forward in a wave, then retreat back out of range.

-Keta's body was soon covered in shallow gashes from narrowly dodged attacks.
+It didn't take long until Keta's body was covered in shallow gashes from narrowly dodged attacks.
 One of Moto's arms hung limply from a deep bite into the meat of his shoulder.
 At least the light spider transformation seemed to burn away the jorogumo's venom.

 A chaotic wave of clicks and scrapes caught Moto's attention at the top of the cave, near the entrance.
 It was quiet at first.
 Hard to hear over the sounds of fighting.
 But it was growing louder.
 Reinforcements.
 But for who?

-They needed to get to the boy.
 If it was more spiders, they would have to run.
 And if it was Fumi and Iruka, how would the light spiders react?
 They were focused on Moto and Keta now, while they had the upper hand.
 But if things looked bad, they might attack the kid to buy time for an escape.
+They needed to get to the boy.

 But holding the light spiders off was hard enough while they only came from the front.
 If they moved to the center of the room, Keta couldn't cover every angle.
 Moto's balance had mostly returned, and the extra space would let him start throwing stones again.
 But using his power on offense would mean he couldn't detect the spiders.